-Looking ahead, as global economy and uncertainties arising from the China-US trade dispute are becoming clearer, and vaccination against COVID-19 is expected to provide adequate protection for humans, it is very likely to see a "retaliatory" consumption among consumers around the globe after the epidemic.
-This will have a positive impact on different industries, as well as the premium watch retails market in the PRC.
-The Group will also be prepared to seize opportunities amidst difficulties.
-However, in the future, the Group will still maintain a prudential and active attitude, closely monitor market conditions and, adjust the Group's operation strategies based on our actual situations while controlling operation expense with more caution.
-In conclusion, the Group looks forward to the future and aims to foster constructive development of "Ernest Borel" brand with a view to bringing valuable and sustainable returns for our shareholders in future.
+Looking ahead, the Group expects that COVID-19 will continue to affect the global economy and people's livelihood and its variant will pose great risk of uncertainty in terms of its global impact.
+Therefore, in the future, the Group will maintain a prudential and active attitude, grasp opportunities during hardships and closely monitor market conditions and, adjust the Group's operation strategies based on our actual situations while controlling operation expense with more caution.
+In conclusion, the Group is confident in the future of premium watch retails market and hopes that the pandemic will soon be overcome, so that the Group can foster constructive development for "Ernest Borel" brand and bring valuable and sustainable returns for our shareholders.